-- INTRODUCING CIPLAQCIL

-- STRATEGIC PARTNERSHIPS
+II STRATEGIC PARTNERSHIPS

-- EVOLVING RELATIONSHIP WITH THE GLOBAL FUND
+(III) EVOLVING RELATIONSHIP WITH THE GLOBAL FUND

-CIPLA: MAJORITY SHAREHOLDER AND A KEY TECHNICAL PARTNER TO THE BUSINESS

-Selected key areas in the business supported by Cipla

-Technical knowledge

-✓ Expertise related to new product launch, production operations, adoption of new technologies, efficiency improvements, expansion programs, etc.

-New product development

-- ✓ Cipla's product portfolio exceeds 1,000 medicines, that can potentially be transferred to the Company should commercial opportunity arise - ✓ Since Cipla's products are already registered globally, local market authorization time (e.g. if the Company is registered as an additional manufacturing site) can be significantly reduced
+Selected key areas in the business supported by Cipla Technical knowledge ✓ Expertise related to new product launch, production operations, adoption of new technologies, efficiency improvements, expansion programs, etc. New product development Cipla's product portfolio exceeds 1,000 medicines, that can potentially be transferred to the Company should commercial opportunity arise Since Cipla's products are already registered globally, local market authorization time (e.g. if the Company is registered as an additional manufacturing site) can be Procurement significantly reduced ✓ Through Cipla, CiplaQCIL has access to API's at competitive rates and on favorable payment terms ✓ Cipla's technical services include pre-qualifing suppliers consistent with WHO standards Quality control ✓ Regular and rigorous audits from Cipla ensure compliance with strict international standards ✓ Established procedures across all areas of operations facilitate meeting global regulatory and customer standards (WHO pre-qualification and GMP have to be repowed event 2 verse) Important relationships ✓ Access to global pharma producers, including for securing license agreements in cases when such agreements were provided to Cipla

-Procurement

-- ✓ Through Cipla, CiplaQCIL has access to API's at competitive rates and on favorable payment terms - ✓ Cipla's technical services include pre-qualifing suppliers consistent with WHO standards

-Quality control

-- ✓ Regular and rigorous audits from Cipla ensure compliance with strict international standards - ✓ Established procedures across all areas of operations facilitate meeting global regulatory and customer standards (WHO pre-qualification and GMP have to be renewed every 3 years)

-Important relationships

-✓ Access to global pharma producers, including for securing license agreements in cases when such agreements were provided to Cipla

-PARTNERSHIPS WITH GOVERNMENTS OF UGANDA AND ZAMBIA.
+PARTNERSHIPS WITH GOVERNMENTS OF UGANDA AND CipleQCi ZAMBIA.
 OTHERS IN NEGOTIATION.

-- ✓ Long term guaranteed offtake for supply of ACTs, ARVs and Hepatitis medicine - Aggregate medicines CiplaQCIL in 2016-17 - ✓ Provision of locally-manufactured lifesaving medicines for Uganda and other African markets in need - ✓ Local production guarantees consistent supply of high quality products (minimum level of adherence for ARV to work properly is 95%, which means one cannot miss more than 1 ARV pill per month on a "one-pill-a-day" treatment) - ✓ Shorter lead time compared to imports
+- ✓ Long term guaranteed offtake for supply of ACTs, ARVs and Hepatitis medicine - Provision of locally-manufactured lifesaving medicines for Uganda and other African markets in need - Local production guarantees consistent supply of high quality products (minimum level of adherence for ARV to work properly is 95%, which means one cannot miss more than 1 ARV pill per month on a "one-pill-a-day" treatment) - ✓ Shorter lead time compared to imports